Florian013/Spelling-Checker/README.md

 # Spelling Checker

-A simple Spelling Checker application built in Python using the tkinter library and the TextBlob library.
+Spelling Checker application built in Python using the tkinter library and the TextBlob library.

 ## Overview